paulcam206/AdaptiveCards/specs/DesignDiscussions/SharedModelJavascript.md

 It's pretty [straightforward](https://emscripten.org/docs/getting_started/downloads.html) to get Emscripten installed and configured.
 One nice thing is that the environment is activatable.
 There's a script you run to set up environment variables to point to the various pieces of the EMSDK.
-This is useful as it doesn't require you to have a distinct `CMakeLists.txt` -- you just conditionally do Emscripten things when Emscripten is in play.
+This is useful as it doesn't require you to have a distinct `CMakeLists.txt` -- you can just conditionally do Emscripten things when Emscripten is in play.

 ```cmake
 if (EMSCRIPTEN)